 You can do this easily by adding fermented veggies or kefir to your dog’s diet.
+You can also buy a pet supplement that contains a balance of both.
 Green tripe contains these as well as digestive enzymes.
 Anything we can do to support the gut and its good bacteria will support the immune system.

 #7 Provide a species-appropriate high-protein, low-carb balanced raw food diet

 Keep it free from grains, preservatives, sugars and processed foods.
 Many dogs become less hyperactive and anxious from this one simple step.

 #8 Supplement with bone broth

 Apart from supporting the immune system, the collagen bone broth contains helps heal gut lining and reduces intestinal inflammation.[Related: It’s easy and cheap to make.
 Here’s a recipe]

 Try turmeric (an anti-inflammatory) and slippery elm or marshmallow root (to line the gut).
 Coconut oil will also help with a leaky gut as it destroys bad bacteria and candida.

 #10 Ease stress where possible as chronic stress can affect gut health

 This might include calming music, pheromones such as Adaptil, calming herbs such as skullcap or valerian, a Thundershirt or wrap, desensitization techniques, counter-conditioning, massage and T-Touch.

 #11 Exercise can also help reduce a leaky gut